Abda13/UITween/README.md

 Contributing
 Contributions are welcome!
 Whether it's adding new effects, improving existing ones, or reporting issues, your input helps make UITween better for everyone.

-License
-UITween is released under the MIT License.
-See the LICENSE file for more details.